 You place one ingredient on your tongue, measure your pulse, and compare it to your resting pulse rate.
 If your pulse significantly increases or decreases, the food is stressing your nervous system and altering your heartbeat.

-Step 2: Next, move very slowly to prevent increase in heart rate/pulse and select which food you would like to test.
-Place the food on your tongue and chew it/move it around in your mouth for 30 seconds.
+Step 2: Place a small sample of a test food (like a nut, fruit, or legume) on your tongue and move it around in your mouth for 30 seconds.
 Do not swallow.
-Then take your pulse again for a full minute.
+Then remeasure your pulse for one full minute.

 Tip #5 Stay hydrated to Boost Metabolism